Nassau County District Attorney's Office Bureaus

 ANIMAL CRIMES UNIT

 The Animal Crimes Unit investigates and prosecutes criminal offenses perpetrated against animals, including dogfighting, cockfighting, severe torture, criminal neglect, hoarding, illegal possession of wildlife, and competitive animal abuse.

-The Appeals Bureau primarily handles the appeals afforded to defendants adjudicated guilty of crimes prosecuted by the Office.
-This litigation can take place at every level of the State and Federal court system, and oftentimes occurs many years after the conviction and sentencing of a defendant.
-This Bureau also serves an important role in advising Assistant District Attorneys on legal issues throughout the investigative and trial stages of a case.
-The Bureau also houses the office's Mental Health Unit.
+The Appeals Bureau handles appeals and post-conviction motions filed by defendants who were convicted of crimes after a trial or by plea.
+Post-conviction litigation can take place at every level of the state and federal court systems and oftentimes occurs many years after a defendant has been convicted and sentenced.
+The Appeals Bureau also serves an important role in advising Assistant District Attorneys on legal issues throughout the investigative and trial stages of a case.
+Additionally, the Bureau houses the Office's Mental Hygiene Unit and Freedom of Information Law Unit.